getporter/porter/docs/content/configuration.md

 driver to build OCI images used by the bundle, such as the installer.

-You can set your desired driver with either using `porter build --driver`, `PORTER_BUILD_DRIVER` environment variable, or in the configuration file with `build-driver = "DRIVER"`
+You can set your desired driver with either using `porter build --driver`, PORTER_BUILD_DRIVER environment variable, or in the configuration file with build-driver = "DRIVER".

-The default driver is [Docker], and the full list of available drivers is below.
+The default driver is docker, and the full list of available drivers is below:

 * **Docker**: Build an OCI image using the [Docker library], without buildkit support.
   This requires access to a Docker daemon, either locally or remote.